 about the artist

-Isa Curran Estrada (she/they), 27, is a fine arts oil painter based in California and Minnesota.
+Isa Estrada (she/they), 27, is a multidisciplinary fine artist currently residing in Minneapolis.
+Whether it be working in oils, glass, metal, music, beading, writing, or performance, Isa views everything she does as a form of painting.
 She is mixed Indigenous, Chicana, Irish and Scandinavian.
-Isa is an enrolled tribal member of the San Luis Rey Band of Mission Indians (Payómkawichum/Luiseño).
-Her work is heavily influenced by her heritage as well as her experiences of navigating the world as a queer person.
+Isa is an enrolled tribal member of the San Luis Rey Band of Mission Indians (Luiseño).
+Her work is heavily influenced by her heritage as well as her experiences of navigating the world as a queer, neurodivergent person.

 Isa’s works have been featured in a number of gallery exhibitions in both San Francisco and the Twin Cities.
 She has had the honor of being named a Culture Bearer Fellow with Native Youth Arts Collective through the McKnight Foundation and has also conducted numerous workshops in coordination with libraries and schools.
 Isa has worked extensively as a teaching artist for over a decade, including most recently with one of the most prominent community arts non-profits in the country, SCRAP based in San Francisco.

-Isa graduated with an Associates Degree with a major in American Indian Studies from Saint Paul College in 2020.
-She is currently a Junior in the Bachelor of Fine Arts program at Minneapolis College of Art Design with a major in Drawing and Painting and minor in Art History and will be graduating in Spring 2026.
+Isa graduated with an Associates Degree with an emphasis in American Indian Studies from Saint Paul College in 2020.
+She is entering into her senior year in the Bachelor of Fine Arts program at Minneapolis College of Art Design with a major in Drawing and Painting and minor in Curatorial Studies and will be graduating in 2026.